Who is Boris Epshteyn, the controversial aide by Trump’s side in court

 Seated at the defendant’s table in a Manhattan courtroom alongside former President Trump on Tuesday were his attorneys Todd Blanche, Susan Necheles and Joe Tacopina.

-At the end of the table was another man: Boris Epshteyn, a longtime Trump aide who has ascended to be one of the former president’s closest advisers as he mounts a third White House bid while navigating a slew of legal troubles.
+At the end of the table was another man: Boris Epshteyn, a longtime Trump aide and his in-house counsel, who has ascended to be one of the former president’s closest advisers as he mounts a third White House bid while navigating a slew of legal troubles.

 Epshteyn worked on Trump’s 2016 and 2020 campaign, and he was at the center of high profile efforts to cast doubt on the results of the 2020 election.
 In the process, he has generated his share of critics who question his influence on the former president.